CTET Syllabus 2026 - Download Paper 1 & Paper 2 Subject-wise Syllabus PDF @ctet.nic.in

 Urdu

-The CTET 2025 question paper, with the exception of the language paper, will be in English and Hindi, as per the syllabus pdf.
+The CTET 2026 question paper, except for the language paper, will be in English and Hindi, as per the syllabus pdf.
 The exam will be conducted in pen and paper (offline) mode and in two shifts.
-There are two papers in the CTET exam pattern 2025 as per the CBSE.
+There are two papers in the CTET exam pattern 2026 as per the CBSE.

 Paper I: For the recruitment as a teacher in class I to V.